midas-wyss/shiny_synapse_app_template/README.md

 Sensitive data like passwords and secret keys should never be checked into git in cleartext (unencrypted).
 If you need to store sensitive info, you can use the openssl cli to encrypt and decrypt the file.

 ### Encrypt a file with shared secret
-For local development, ideally we can settle on a single shared secret we'll use for all the encrypted files, ask around.
-In the terminal:

 ```
 $ openssl enc -aes256 -base64 -in .Renviron -out .Renviron.encrypted